aws-amplify/docs/js/angular.md

 ### Interactions

-The `amplify-interactions` component provides you with a drop-in Chat component that supports five properties:
+The `amplify-interactions` component provides you with a drop-in Chat component that supports seven properties:

 1. `bot`:  The name of the Amazon Lex Chatbot